10 Minute Pumpkin Dip Recipe (High Protein)

 The ingredients for this pumpkin dip recipe are simple, and you probably already have most of them in your pantry!

 - Canned pumpkin purée.
 Ensure you use 100% pumpkin purée, not pumpkin pie filling.
+Since we’re not using the whole can of pumpkin, I like to freeze the leftover pumpkin in ice cube trays to add to pumpkin smoothies or chili.

 - Vanilla protein powder.
 This adds over 30 grams of protein and a hint of vanilla flavor.
+Use a protein powder you like.
+If you don’t like the protein powder, you won’t like the dip’s flavor.

 - Jazz it up.
-Vanilla extract, pumpkin pie spice, monkfruit, and a pinch of salt to bring out the flavors.
+Vanilla extract, pumpkin pie spice, and a pinch of salt to bring out the flavors.

 Step-By-Step Instructions